 Here, you see CRO is more like a circular phase rather than a step-by-step approach, and there is always room for more improvement.
 So, keep a mindset that this step is not an end goal, but rather a continual process.

 Also, remember the fact that the customers’ needs and behaviors are always changing over time, so we will never really achieve the so-called perfect optimization.
-Keep analyzing and optimizing, and as we have mentioned, keep record of every efforts.
+Keep analyzing and optimizing, and as we have mentioned, keep records of every effort.

-Conversions are always one of, if not the most important success indicators for any businesses.
+Conversions are always one of, if not the most important success indicators for any business.
 If you can increase the chance of conversions, you can achieve exponential growth both in revenue and profit.

-Again, remember that CRO is a continuous cycle rather than a ladder, and there can be many different variation of tactics and methods you can try.
-As with many other marketing channels, the key of CRO success is truly understanding your customers: their behaviors, their needs, and what they are actually looking for.
+Again, remember that Conversion Rate Optimization services are a continuous cycle rather than a ladder, and there can be many different variations of tactics and methods you can try.
+As with many other marketing channels, the key to CRO success is truly understanding your customers: their behaviors, their needs, and what they are actually looking for.